 FDA food-grade trailer requirements exist to protect the public.
 The design, maintenance, and storage of vehicles and transportation equipment must be sufficient to prevent food from becoming unsafe while en route to its final destination.

 Shippers and carriers are expected to develop and implement written procedures that ensure vehicles and equipment are maintained in sanitary conditions.
-This assurance necessitates attention to the adequacy of cleaning and sanitization procedure to ensure clean food grade trailers.
+This assurance necessitates attention to the adequacy of cleaning and sanitization procedures to ensure clean food-grade trailers.

-As mentioned in Part 1 of this series, food transport needs to employ modern technology to meet or exceed FDA regulations.
-This is especially crucial in the era of COVID-19 when meeting federal guidelines is of increased concern.
+As Part 1 of this series mentions, food transport must employ modern technology to meet or exceed FDA regulations.
+This is especially crucial in the era of COVID-19, when meeting federal guidelines is of increased concern.

 How can it be determined if cleaning and sanitation procedures are adequate?